Adalberto Sigismundo Eberhard

 Ecotrópica Fundação de Apoio à Vida nos Trópicos

-This profile was prepared when Adalberto Sigismundo Eberhard was elected to the Ashoka Fellowship in 1991.
+This description of Adalberto Sigismundo Eberhard's work was prepared when Adalberto Sigismundo Eberhard was elected to the Ashoka Fellowship in 1991.

 Adalberto Eberhard, a veterinarian and lifelong conservationist, is showing how the environmental movement can build a set of institutions at the state level that will, year in and year out, truly protect the environment.
 In the process, he is building defenses for one of the world's largest and richest wetlands: the Brazilian Pantanal.